-- Clean up all spills immediately. - No smoking, naked lights, ignition sources. - Avoid all contact with any organic matter including fuel, solvents, sawdust, paper or cloth and other incompatible materials; as ignition may result. - Avoid breathing dust or vapors and all contact with skin and eyes. - Control personal contact by using protective equipment. - Contain and absorb spill with dry sand, earth, inert material or vermiculite - DO NOT use sawdust as fire may result. - Scoop up solid residues and seal in labeled drums for disposal. - Neutralize/decontaminate area.
+- Clean up all spills immediately. - No smoking, naked lights, ignition sources. - Avoid all contact with any organic matter including fuel, solvents, sawdust, paper or cloth and other incompatible materials; as ignition may result. - Avoid breathing dust or vapors and all contact with skin and eyes. - Control personal contact by using protective equipment. - · Contain and absorb spill with dry sand, earth, inert material or vermiculite - DO NOT use sawdust as fire may result. - Scoop up solid residues and seal in labeled drums for disposal. - Neutralize/decontaminate area. - MAJOR SPILLS - Clear area of personnel and move upwind. - Alert Emergency Responders and tell them location and nature of hazard. - May be violently or explosively reactive. - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water courses. - Consider evacuation. - No smoking, flames or ignition sources. - Increase ventilation. - Contain spill with sand, earth or other clean, inert materials. - NEVER use organic absorbents such as sawdust, paper or cloth. - Use spark-free and explosion-proof equipment. - Collect any recoverable product into labeled containers for possible recycling. - Avoid contamination with organic matter to prevent subsequent fire and explosion. - DO NOT mix fresh with recovered material. - Collect residues and seal in labeled drums for disposal. - Wash area and prevent runoff into drains.

-MAJOR SPILLS

-- Clear area of personnel and move upwind.

-- Alert Emergency Responders and tell them location and nature of hazard.

-- May be violently or explosively reactive.

-- Wear full body protective clothing with breathing apparatus.

-- Prevent, by any means available, spillage from entering drains or water course.

-- Consider evacuation.

-- No smoking, flames or ignition sources.

-- Increase ventilation. - Contain spill with sand, earth or other clean, inert materials. - NEVER use organic absorbents such as sawdust, paper, cloth; as fire may result. - Avoid any contamination by organic matter. - Use spark-free and explosion-proof equipment. - Collect any recoverable product into labeled containers for possible recycling. - DO NOT mix fresh with recovered material. - Collect residues and seal in labeled drums for disposal. - Wash area and prevent runoff into drains. - Decontaminate equipment and launder all protective clothing before storage and re-use. - If contamination of drains or waterways occurs advise emergency services.
+- Decontaminate equipment and launder all protective clothing before storage and re-use. - If contamination of drains or waterways occurs advise emergency services.